Asian stocks fall further on economy worries

 Tokyo’s Nikkei 225 fell by an unusually wide margin of 2% and market benchmarks in Hong Kong, Sydney and Southeast Asia also retreated.
 Chinese and Korean markets were closed for a holiday.

-That added to concern about earlier data showing U.S. manufacturing shrank last month by its widest margin in a decade, and sent markets around the world tumbling.
+That added to concern about earlier data showing U.S. manufacturing shrank last month by its widest margin in a decade.
+Those sent markets around the world tumbling.

-Adding to uncertainty was a World Trade Organization ruling that cleared the United States to impose tariffs on up to $7.5 billion of European goods to make up for illegal subsidies given to aircraft manufacturer Airbus.
+Adding to uncertainty was a World Trade Organization ruling that cleared the United States to impose tariffs on up to $7.5 billion of European goods to compensate for illegal subsidies given to aircraft manufacturer Airbus.

 The Trump administration said tariffs would begin Oct.
 18.